MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/6-when-to-use-kubernetes.md

 Your development teams will have to embrace modern design concepts when developing and designing applications.
 These concepts include the use of microservices and the containerization of these services.
 Teams also have to experiment with container and orchestration environments to make the best use of all the available options.

-If your company isn't ready to adopt this change, then Kubernetes may not be a good fit for your company.
+If your company isn't ready to adopt this change, then Kubernetes might not be a good fit for your company.